18F/join.tts.gsa.gov/pages/positions/technology-portfolio-specialist.md

 - Develop and enforce policy around the use of software and services on TTS local systems
 - Coordinate with TTS Office of Acquisition on developing and enforcing policy of FITARA and IT Standards review of acquisitions
 - Oversee Information System and Software Authorizations:
 - Coordinate with software providers about FedRAMP authorization or component authorization
 - Support continuous improvement of the Authority of Operate (ATO) processes, providing feedback and recommendations to GSA IT Security

-### Key objective #3: Objective #3: Practice an exceptional level of customer service for TTS, providing a unique, tailored experience
+### Key objective #3: Practice an exceptional level of customer service for TTS, providing a unique, tailored experience.

 - Explain products or services to people who have varying levels of technical knowledge — always meet the people where they’re at
 - Facilitate licensing, update, and installation of software and infrastructure process for TTS users that reduces user burden and doesn’t interfere with daily activities
 - Empathetically guide TTS stakeholders through the bureaucracy of the sometimes long and arduous acquisition, compliance, and security processes
 - Develop and make widely available concise and clear instructions on the processes outlined above.